Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 When the color of the sap begins to turn to a more amber color and it seems to be foaming more, I move my stoking the fire and refilling the pans to every 15 min.
 I just like to keep a closer eye on it as it gets nearer to the end because I have more to lose if something goes wrong!

 Over time you’ll get a hang of how full to fill the pans.
 It really depends on how raging your fire is.
 Also, as the sap boils down more and gets a higher sugar content, it tends to foam up more.
-So I always keep the pans a little less full as the sap boils down more in order to keep it from boiling over.
+So I always keep the pans a little less full as the sap boils down more in order to keep it from boiling over once it gets to a really rolling boil.

 8. Keep a close eye on it once all the sap is in the pans